5ifar/MeriSKILL_US_Regional_Sales_Analysis/README.md

 It was created as a learning project as part of my Internship assignment at: [MeriSKILL](https://sites.google.com/view/meriskill/home) during May - June 2024.

-It showcases my competancy to work with Microsoft Power BI and demonstrates my proficiency in essential Power BI concepts like ETL with Power Query, Data Modelling, DAX Measures, Conditional Formating etc........
+It showcases my competancy to work with Microsoft Power BI and demonstrates my proficiency in essential Power BI concepts like Data Profiling, ETL with Power Query, Semantic Data Modelling, DAX Measures & DAX Calculated Columns, Dashboard Designing, Visualization, Conditional Formating, Filters, Bookmarks, Page Navigation, Publishing and Report Optimization etc.

-.......to be inserted.......

-This project showcases my ability to manipulate and derive insights from large datasets, enabling me to make data-driven recommendations for optimizing sales strategies.

 The entire project has been implemented using Microsoft Power BI Desktop 2.128.751.0 and published on Microsoft Power BI Service.